 Posts Tagged ‘November 8’

 German scientist discovers X-rays On this day in 1895, physicist Wilhelm Conrad Rontgen (1845-1923) becomes the first person to observe X-rays, a significant scientific advancement that would ultimately benefit a variety of fields, most of all medicine, by making the invisible visible.
-Rontgen's discovery occurred accidentally in his Wurzburg, Germany, lab, where he was testing whether cathode rays could pass through glass when he noticed a glow coming from a nearby chemically ...
+Rontgen's discovery occurred accidentally in his Wurzburg, Germany, lab, where he was testing whether cathode rays could pass through glass when he noticed a glow coming from a nearby chemically coated ...
 Full Story

 To highlight the importance of reading aloud to children, Thompson School District will celebrate Read Aloud Day on Tuesday, November 8.
 Community members are being invited to read to classes in elementary schools.
 The time commitment is approximately 30 minutes.
 Various schools and time slots are available.
 Contact Chris Ingold, 613-5072 or email@example.com, by Oct.
 14 to sign up.

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org The young waxing crescent moon should be much easier to spot after sunset this evening than it was yesterday.
 Yesterday, the moon shone closer to the setting sun, so the moon followed the sunbeneath the horizon shortly after sundown.
 Tonight’s moon will be higher in the sky and will stay out longer after sunset.
-From our mid-northern latitudes, the lunar crescent sits low in the southwest sky at dusk and nightfall. ...
+From our mid-northern latitudes, the lunar crescent sits low in the southwest sky at dusk and nightfall.
+Keep in ...
 Full Story